 The Canadian cannabis stock provided an update to shareholders on their acquisition of Biocannatech, a late-stage licensed producer applicant under Health Canada’s access to cannabis for medical purposes regulations (ACMPR) in Quebec.

-Beleave is a biotech company with a focus on becoming a licensed producer of medical-grade cannabis under the ACMPR.
+Next on our stock list for cannabis investment is Beleave, a biotech company with a focus on becoming a licensed producer of medical-grade cannabis under the ACMPR.
 Its wholly-owned subsidiary, First Access, applied for a pre-license inspection in March 2017.

 On January 31 the company announced it received a notification from Health Canada about its pre-sale inspection, which is now scheduled for February 8.
 If approved the Canadian cannabis stock will obtain a cannabis sales license.